 Since 2011-12, a student exchange programme exists between RISE students and the Moscow State Institute of International Relations (MGIMO) with mutual recognition of the RISE Master and the Master's Degree in "International Relations" issued by the MGIMO.
 Students who apply and are selected for this programme will undertake the first year of study in Florence, and the second year in Moscow.

-Finally, the RISE Master allows students the opportunity to take courses entirely in English (referred to as the English-only track in the study plan 2012-2013).
+Since 2012, RISE Master allows students the opportunity to take courses entirely in English (referred as the English-only track).
 Upon successful completion of the RISE Master's programme, coursework in English will be recognized with a certificate added to the Master's degree.

 The English-only course of study is meant not only to improve language skills that are helpful to international work, but also to promote a multicultural environment that can attract a significant number of students from different countries, cultures, and academic traditions.